 On the list of child disabilities eligible for SSI benefits, skin disorders can often be among the most perplexing and difficult to prove, mostly because the severity of these conditions can vary significantly among children.
 Skin conditions potentially eligible for SSI include dermatitis, chronic skin infections, and burns.

-The SSA considers a parent’s explanation of the severity of their child’s disorder, including how it affects their daily life.
+Social Security considers a parent’s explanation of the severity of their child’s disorder, including how it affects their daily life.
 The agency also relies on medical history that details your child’s skin lesions, symptoms, and treatments.
-If your child lives with any condition that could adversely affect the health of the skin or cause skin disorders, the SSA may also seek more information about that condition.
+If your child lives with any condition that could adversely affect the health of the skin or cause skin disorders, Social Security may also seek more information about that condition.

 12. Endocrine Disorders